-Indian Creek Country Club is at the heart of Indian Creek Island and is located between Bal Harbor and Miami Beach.
+Indian Creek Country Club is the heart of Indian Creek Island and it's located between Bal Harbor and Miami Beach.
 Here in splendid isolation lies one of America’s most exclusive communities which is reported to be obsessed with security having its own State police force which includes 24/7 armed boat patrols around the island.

 I loved every minute playing at Indian Creek.
 My favorite section of the course was holes 12 - 16.
 The par 3 12th along the water was magnificent followed by a short par 4 dogleg left.
 The greens were immaculate and is a must play.
 The homes are magnificent.
 A wonderful day.